Virtual memory: History

-During the 1960s and early '70s, computer memory was very expensive.
 The introduction of virtual memory provided an ability for software systems with large memory demands to run on computers with less real memory.
 The savings from this provided a strong incentive to switch to virtual memory for all systems.
 The additional capability of providing virtual address spaces added another level of security and reliability, thus making virtual memory even more attractive to the marketplace.